CORPORATE SOCIAL RESPONSIBILITY PLAN

 - Tallents Solicitors is keen to embrace CSR and make it part of our everyday life at work.
 Any staff interested in being a CSR representative should contact the Practice Manager or Alistair Millar.
 Our CSR activity will be promoted on our website, be featured as part of our general marketing and in our communications with clients and work referrers.
 If you have any ideas on how we could help our local community then please do let us know and get involved.
 The policy will be discussed and reviewed at the firm’s annual Strategy Meeting.

 In the Community

-Tallents’ commitment to the local communities it serves goes beyond just fund raising and making charitable donations.
-Our roots have been in Nottinghamshire for nearly 240 years and we believe that as a company we can create opportunities to help build vibrant and thriving communities as well as providing an excellent service to our clients.
+- Tallents Solicitors’ commitment to the local communities it serves goes beyond just fund raising and making charitable donations.
+Our roots have been in Nottinghamshire for nearly 250 years, and we believe that as a company we can create opportunities to help build vibrant and thriving communities as well as providing an excellent service to our clients.

 Working in Partnership

 - Working in partnership with local community organisations and charities to invest via employee support, expertise, skills, cash donations, gifts in kind and linking brands to causes.